Skip to main content

 2. Custom Guardrail Service

-When incorporating custom guardrails, you will need to configure a special 'extension_processor' that will call the custom guardrail.
+When incorporating extension guardrails, you will need to configure a special 'extension_processor' that will call the custom guardrail.
 The extension_processor is configured in Javelin's request or response chain to execute the custom guardrail and the GRPC endpoint for the custom guardrail is configured as input in the extension_processor configuration.

 The extension_processor provides a convenient and flexible GRPC interface that allows you to implement custom guardrails in any language that supports GRPC.
 The extension_processor can be configured to call the custom guardrail service over GRPC.